Is it possible your husband watches porn?

 1. Avoid Overreacting

-When you first find out your husband is watching porn, it’s easy to overreact.
-To think he’s disgusting, to worry if he even finds you attractive anymore, to worry if your marriage is in trouble, to wonder what else he might be hiding…
+When you first find out your husband watches porn, it’s easy to overreact.
+To think he’s disgusting, to worry if he even finds you attractive anymore, to worry if your marriage is in trouble, to wonder “why does my husband watch porn” or to wonder what else he might be hiding…

 Resist the temptation.